FredMoreau/com.unity.material-property-provider/README.md

 Derive from ```MaterialPropertyProviderBase``` and decorate _Fields_ and _Properties_ with ```[MaterialProperty("_Reference")]``` **Attributes** to add them to the _Material Properties_ that will automatically be handled.

-Supported Types are: bool, float, int, Color, Vector2, Vector3, Vector4, Matrix4x4, Texture, Texture2D, Texture3D, Cubemap, RenderTexture.
+Supported Types are: bool, float, int, Color, Vector2, Vector3, Vector4, Matrix4x4, Texture, Texture2D, Texture3D, Cubemap, RenderTexture, float[], Vector4[], Matrix4x4[], GraphicsBuffer and ComputeBuffer.

 Any other type will issue a warning and just be discarded.